 “We are honoured to receive this fantastic opportunity to work with CAPABLE and explore this important project to benefit cancer patients and carers.
-As artists, we will explore how CAPABLE are using artificial intelligence and wearable technologies to create personalised medicine solutions and consider the personal, ethical, cultural and societal implications of this research” says Anna Dumitriu.
+As artists, we are exploring how CAPABLE are using artificial intelligence and wearable technologies to create personalised medicine solutions and consider the personal, ethical, cultural and societal implications of this ground-breaking research” says Anna Dumitriu.

 The work exists in multiple forms: an interactive immersive installation, as a bespoke video installation (featuring a garden ‘planted’ by stakeholders such as patients), a series of 2D printed works, and as a large-scale video-mapped building projection.